sparkfun/SparkFun_Qwiic_Universal_Auto-Detect/examples/docs/ex_08_Thing_Plus_C_ThingSpeak.md

 ## EEPROM

 In this example, we store the sensor and menu settings in EEPROM, instead of on microSD card.
-We don't need the microSD card as this example as not logging any data as such, the sensor data is uploaded to ThingSpeak.
+We don't need the microSD card as this example as not logging any data as such, the sensor data is uploaded to ThingSpeak and they log it for us.
-(This allows the example to run on ESP32 boards which don't have microSD on-board!)
+(This allows this example to run on ESP32 boards which don't have microSD on-board!)

 ```C++
 #include <EEPROM.h> // Include EEPROM.h to enable support for SFE_QUAD_Sensors__EEPROM.
 Do this before #include "SFE_QUAD_Sensors.h"